-Moving to Finland is not difficult, as many foreign citizens have already discovered the benefits of living in Northern Europe.
+Immigration to Finland is not difficult, as many foreign citizens have already discovered the benefits of living in Northern Europe.
 People can relocate here based on employment or by starting a business.
-It is also possible to immigrate to Finland by marriage or by other means.
+It is also possible to move to Finland by marriage or by other means.

 Types of Finnish residence permits

-No matter the way you decide to relocate to Finland, you need to obtain a residence permit.
+No matter the way you decide on immigration to Finland, you need to obtain a residence permit.
 There are two types of residence permits available:

 - temporary residence permits;